Start planning your trip

 Hokkaido, Japan's northernmost prefecture, is known for its cool temperature.
 It is also the largest prefecture in Japan while being one of the least-developed, which makes the outdoors here feel boundless compared to other areas.

 A must-see are the colorful flower fields in Furano-Biei in central Hokkaido, and Asahikawa to the north.
-Farm Tomita in the town of Biei stuns visitor every year with its lavender fields that transform the area in a delicate purple in early to mid-July.
+Farm Tomita in the town of Biei stuns visitors every year with its lavender fields that transform the area in a delicate purple in early to mid-July.
 For more flowers, visit Asahikawa, which has the fantastical gardens of Ueno Farm, to add a colorful, fantasy-like touch to your trip.

 5. Spend the Weekend Camping